In 2018 we challenged ourselves to spend less than $100 in camping fees for the whole year. But wait … lets go back a bit.

 So once we find the location we like, and according to the reviews, we think we can fit, and all looks good.
 We then take it to Google Maps, and we look at the area from above, the road going in, etc.

 Again, we always have a plan B. (I can’t stress this enough) We find more than one in the same-ish area and then our 3rd option is a Walmart, or Cracker Barrel in the area as a last resort.
-We really do not stay at WM or CB often unless we are literally passing through and just need a few hours sleep to get up and drive again.
-You don’t want to arrive to a boondocking location that might have ended up being closed do to maintenance, flooding, or yes, even a government shut down, and not have a plan of somewhere else to go.
+We really do not stay at WM or CB often unless we are literally passing through and just need a few hours of sleep to get up and drive again.
+You don’t want to arrive at a boondocking location that might have ended up being closed due to maintenance, flooding, or yes, even a government shut down, and not have a plan of somewhere else to go.

 This process takes us about 20 minutes now.
 It can take us longer if we’re looking for something specific, or in a very specific area that we aren’t flexible with, but typically doesn’t take us too long to find locations.